Art History Course: An Era and its Art 2

 10.30am–3.15/45pm Tea and short informal discussion session from 3.15pm

-The nineteenth century was a period of enormous upheaval: political, social, technological.
+The 19th Century was a period of enormous upheaval: political, social, technological.
 It is, therefore, no surprise that avant-garde art at the end of the century looked very different from art being made in the early 1800s.

-Join me to explore art and culture towards the close of the century.
+Join me to explore changing responses to the landscape through the century.

 Former university lecturer Lynne Gibson is an experienced tutor with a vast collection of slides and her talks are always illuminating and inspiring.

 To enrol please ring Pauline Darley on 01454 416291.